 You might also search online communities and neighborhood forums to find a reliable air conditioning contractor.
 There’s a good chance that someone locally has had similar issues and might be able to recommend a professional contractor to handle your air conditioning installation job.

-The cost to install centralized heat and air may not be cheap, especially when you take into consideration the labor involved, the removal of old ductwork, the cost of rehanging new pipes, in addition to the price of the unit by itself.
-But it should give you peace of mind knowing you have a new central air system, not to mention improve the resale value of your home if you plan to list your house or refinance in the future.
+The cost to install central air conditioning is, on average, almost $6,000.
+While that’s a considerable expense, it can include the labor involved in addition to the price of the unit by itself.
+And it can give you peace of mind knowing you have a new central air system to keep you cool and likely improve the resale value of your home if you plan to list your house or refinance in the future.
+For this reason, it may be wise to look into your financing options, such as taking out a personal loan.

 Photo credit: iStock/Pramote2015